Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/rvt_ratio.md

 Note: Interestingly, for the early 2019 bull market, the NVT and RVT approached 18 and 10 respectively, before promptly reversing in August 2019.
 The mechanism behind this may be linked in part to Tether (USDT), a historically constant demand for Bitcoin block-space, [transitioning to the Ethereum blockchain](https://tether.to/usd%E2%82%AE-and-eur%E2%82%AE-now-supported-on-ethereum/) as well as dominance of off-chain leveraged speculation following the April 2019 short squeeze.

-There has been a distinct shift in volumes occuring on-chain compared to exchanges since early 2018 where exchange based volume now dominates, especially after the Dec 2017 capitulation.
+There has been a distinct shift in volumes occurring on-chain compared to exchanges since early 2018 where exchange based volume now dominates, especially after the Dec 2017 capitulation.

-There is opportunity for more diffinitive analysis on this topic as market data unfolds to assess what the mechanisms are driving this behaviour.
+There is opportunity for more definitive analysis on this topic as market data unfolds to assess what the mechanisms are driving this behaviour.

 ![Onchain vs Exchange based Volumes](images/12_chain_exchange_volume.png)